engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/manual-tests.md

 ## Qualitative

-Explorative manual testing appraises the quality of output and interoperability our software generates and its significance and validity to the given context.
+Explorative manual testing appraises the quality of output our software generates and its significance and validity to the given context.
 Interdisciplinary product decisions regarding usability and user experience require vision, creativity, and domain experience.

-We can automate supporting processes for manual testing, e.g. we can statically analyze if every image on a webpage has an alt text, but it becomes unpractical to analyze if the alt text accurately describes the image.
+We automate supporting processes for manual testing, e.g. we can statically analyze if every image on a webpage has an alt text, but it becomes unpractical to analyze if the alt text accurately describes the image.

-We can statically verify our system follows the guidelines defined within our design system.
+We statically verify our system follows the guidelines defined within our design system.
 Aesthetic components such as the color, loaded fonts, spacing.
 It is difficult to automatically evaluate product characteristics such as transparency, clicks to purchase, consistent experiences throughout the product.

 ## Security